-Becky Hiller (she/her/hers) is a Licensed Marriage and Family Therapist with a Substance Abuse Specialty, and specialized training in Trauma Informed Care.
-She has worked in Madison as a social worker since 2008, and has provided psychotherapy for the past four years in a community agency setting.
+Becky (she/her/hers) is a Licensed Marriage and Family Therapist with a Substance Abuse Specialty, and specialized training in Trauma Informed Care.
+She has worked in Madison as a social worker since 2008, and has provided psychotherapy for the past five years in a community agency setting.
 She has a strong understanding of the challenges faced by marginalized communities, and resources available in Dane County.
 She has experience providing individual, group, and couples counseling.
 Her approach as your therapist will be straightforward, compassionate, and collaborative.
 She uses a mind-body approach to help individuals access their natural ability to heal from psychological and physical symptoms.
-Specifically, she provides treatment that utilizes techniques from expressive arts therapy, guided imagery, mindful breath and movement, dialectical behavior therapy (DBT), emotionally focused therapy, cognitive behavioral therapy (CBT), and she will soon be a certified provider of trauma release exercise (TRE).
+Specifically, she provides treatment that utilizes techniques from Expressive Arts Therapy, guided imagery, mindful breath and movement, Dialectical Behavior Therapy (DBT), Emotionally Focused Therapy, cognitive behavioral therapy (CBT), and is trained in Eye Movement Desensitization Reprocessing (EMDR).
 She specializes in helping clients: heal attachment wounds, shift stuck emotional/relational patterns, regain control from substance use, increase confidence in managing overwhelming emotions, and heal from traumatic experiences.
+Becky works with individuals, couples/families, groups and enjoys family systems work.
 Becky is a passionate and consistent provider, showing up for clients in each session, and working collaboratively with individuals to navigate their personal path towards healing.

-Annette is a Licensed Clinical Social Worker providing mental health treatment to adults and adolescents.
+Annette (she/her/hers) is a Licensed Clinical Social Worker providing mental health treatment to adults and adolescents.
 She earned her Master’s Degree in Social Work at University of Wisconsin-Madison.
 Annette works from the perspective that each person has a unique set of gifts to offer the world and is inherently worthy of love and belonging.
-Annette adapts her treatment approach for each individual by using techniques from cognitive behavioral therapy, narrative therapy, mindfulness, solution-focused treatment, behavioral activation, and strengths-based motivational interviewing.
+Annette adapts her treatment approach for each individual by using techniques from Cognitive Behavioral Therapy, Narrative Therapy, Mindfulness, Solution-Focused treatment, Behavioral Activation, and Strengths-Based Motivational Interviewing and is trained in Eye Movement Desensitization Reprocessing (EMDR).
 Annette is skilled in treating grief related concerns, depression, anxiety disorders, significant life changes, and trauma.
 She provides a calm nonjudgemental space to develop a collaborative relationship to support her clients in reaching their goals.
 Annette provides psychotherapy and individual skills development services to individuals.

-Amanda Henschel (she/her/hers) is a Licensed Clinical Social Worker with a Substance Abuse Specialty, and specialized training in trauma treatment.
+Amanda (she/her/hers) is a Licensed Clinical Social Worker with a Substance Abuse Specialty, and specialized training in trauma treatment.
 She graduated from the University of Illinois-Chicago with her Masters in Social Work.
 Amanda has a passion for working with underserved communities and started her career in Chicago, providing in home therapy and case management support to individuals struggling with severe mental illness, addiction, and homelessness.
 She also has experience working with survivors of interpersonal violence, medication assisted treatment for opiate addiction, and a variety of other mental health and substance use concerns.
 Outside of her work with Forward Counseling, Amanda currently holds a position at an outpatient mental health center, as a therapist and a supervisor for clinical interns completing their Masters program.
 Her therapy approach is compassionate and client centered, empowering clients to take the lead in their own treatment and matching methods to meet each individual’s unique needs.
-In her work, she utilizes a number of therapy approaches and evidenced based practices including cognitive behavioral therapy (CBT), acceptance and commitment therapy (ACT), mindfulness, dialectical behavioral therapy (DBT), and eye movement desensitization and reprocessing (EMDR).
+In her work, she utilizes a number of therapy approaches and evidenced based practices including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Mindfulness, Dialectical Behavioral Therapy (DBT), and Eye Movement Desensitization and Reprocessing (EMDR).
 Amanda strives to create a safe, nonjudgmental, and supportive therapeutic environment for healing and growth.
 She believes that each person has the strengths and resources they need within themselves to reach their recovery goals.

 Britt Gilles, MSW, APSW